 The German Shepherd is at risk of several eye concerns, including cataracts.
 The average cost of a simple eye exam accompanied by a course of antibiotic drops is approximately $100.
 Unfortunately, surgery is commonly required to fix cataracts, which is expensive, averaging $2,600-$3,800.

 Epilepsy is an inherited disorder in which your dog experiences uncontrolled bursts of electrical activity in the brain, which causes seizures.
 Medication is often prescribed to dogs with epilepsy to help control seizures.
 Unfortunately, many of those medications can cause serious side effects for some dogs.
 And even with medication, 30-40% of dogs continue having seizures.
-CBD (cannabidiol) is effective in humans, and many pet owners claim to have seen benefits from its use in dogs as well.
+CBD (cannabidiol) is effective in humans, and dogs may benefit from its use.
+Check with your vet to see if it might help your canine.

 Depending on the drug choice, you could be facing around $500 a year or more on medication alone.
 Initial diagnostic testing is also an expense to consider, adding to your vet bills.